Animal From 1884 To /9/1895

 Born Bristol (or found as a stray, sources differ).
 Mixed breed with a reputation for nipping visitor's legs, hence the name.
 His owner, Mark Barraud (1848-1887) worked as a scenery designer in the Bristol Prince's Theatre in Park Row and would often have his dog with him.
 No longer a theatre but the building boasts a plaque and a statue of Nipper.

 On Mark's death his brother Francis took care of the dog and when he died he was buried in a park in Kingston upon Thames.
-This was built over but one of the buildings, the Lloyds Bank in Clarence Street, has a brass plaque to Nipper just inside the entrance (noted for a visit from London Remembers).
+This was built over but one of the buildings, the Lloyds Bank in Clarence Street, has a brass plaque to Nipper just inside the entrance (awaiting a visit from London Remembers).
 See Francis Barraud for Nipper's afterlife.

 2017: The HQ of HMV used to be at what is now the Old Vinyl Factory in Blyth Road, Hayes.
 On 29 September as part of a celebration of the site’s heritage, a 5.5m statue of Nipper was unveiled at the Record Store there.